Ear Grommets (Ventilation Tubes)

 • Hearing aids: May be used in certain cases instead of grommets.

-• Medical treatment: Short-term antibiotics or nasal sprays can help with infections, though they may not resolve the underlying issue.
+• Medical treatment: Short-term antibiotics or nasal sprays can help with ear infections, though they may not resolve the underlying issue.

 Dr Phillips can advise on the best option based on your child’s individual needs.